lorierickson/hc_Terraform/Getting Started_edits.md

 $ terraform apply
 ```

-The `apply` command scans the current directory for configuration files, and may take a few minutes to run.
+The `apply` command scans the current directory for configuration (`*.tf`) files, and may take a few minutes to run.
 Terraform summarizes the configuration plan and asks whether you want to perform the actions.

 ```shell
  # docker_image.nginx will be created